Neysel/Tech-store/my-next-app/README.md

 # or
 bun dev
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## INFORMATION

+This is my own store project, I created it like a test project.
+Previous similar site contained token functionality and it was connected with different servers, but this time I decided to create a demostration project because all the previous servers and previous data all gone
+It contains mock data.

+Also the project has test, to run it - type "npm run test"

+And you can see the deployed link on the right side and above this section

 ## Learn More